 Fall isn’t just lovely for its beautiful foliage and perfectly crisp temperatures—it also provides ample time for us to prepare for the impending chilly turmoil.
 (If you’re a winter person, our hyperbolic thinking need not apply).

 Maybe summer’s activities left your complexion a little worse for the wear.
 But the beauty of this time of year is that before diving headlong into the heavy moisturizers and balms that winter requires, we still have some warm days left to get things in order.
 Yes, we're talking about repairing and rebooting, but also preparing for those cooler days by swapping in some key products.
-It’s actually an easy transition, and we’re here to remove any guesswork.
+It’s an easy transition, and we’re here to remove any guesswork.

-Before diving into our fall regimen, we have to assess summer’s mark on our skin.
+Before embarking on our fall regimen, we have to assess summer’s mark on our skin.
 “Vitamin C helps to repair any summer skin damage, such as dark skin and uneven skin tone,” says Ling Chan, founder of cult-fave facial destination Ling Skincare in NYC.
 “Adding a vitamin C–rich formula helps treat fine lines and wrinkles, as well as the appearance of sun-stressed skin, and protects skin from free radical environmental damage."